Career growth for mid-career professionals: the advantage you already have

 Key takeaways

-- Mid-career plateau happens when expertise is visible internally but strategic value isn’t clear to decision-makers.
+• Mid-career plateau happens when expertise is visible internally but strategic value is not clear to decision-makers.

 Career growth for mid-career professionals starts with the advantage you already have

 Most mid-career professionals experience a strange paradox.
 You have more expertise than someone at year three, but less title authority than someone at year twenty.
-You’ve built relationships across your organization, yet these same people see you as a peer, not a potential leader.
+You have built relationships across your organization, yet these same people see you as a peer, not a potential leader.

 The mid-career advantage is the combination of deep domain expertise, organizational knowledge, and relationship capital that neither junior employees nor newly promoted senior leaders possess.
-But this advantage stays invisible if you’re using junior-career tactics: taking on extra projects, volunteering for everything, hoping visibility leads to advancement.
+But this advantage stays invisible if you are using junior-career tactics: taking on extra projects, volunteering for everything, hoping visibility leads to advancement.

 The gap between being valuable and being seen as valuable is where mid-career careers stall.